BretFisher/node-docker-good-defaults/README.md

-# Node + Docker for Showing Good Defaults in Using Node.js with Docker
+# Node.js + Docker for Showing Good Defaults in Using Node.js with Docker

 [![Lint Code Base](https://github.com/BretFisher/node-docker-good-defaults/actions/workflows/linter.yml/badge.svg)](https://github.com/BretFisher/node-docker-good-defaults/actions/workflows/linter.yml)
 [![Build and Push Image](https://github.com/BretFisher/node-docker-good-defaults/actions/workflows/docker-build-and-push.yml/badge.svg)](https://github.com/BretFisher/node-docker-good-defaults/actions/workflows/docker-build-and-push.yml)

 > This tries to be a "good defaults" example of starting to use Node.js in Docker for local development and shipping to production with basic bells, whistles, and best practices.
 Issues/PR welcome.

-**Note** I have more advanced examples of Node.js Dockerfiles and Compose files in my [DockerCon 2019 talk and repo](https://github.com/BretFisher/dockercon19).
+**Note** I have more advanced examples of Node.js Dockerfiles and Compose files in my [DockerCon 2019 talk and repository](https://github.com/BretFisher/dockercon19).
 I also have more about everything Docker and Node.js in my 8 hour video course [Docker for Node.js](https://www.bretfisher.com/node/).

 **Also Note**, I have other resources on [Docker and Kubernetes here](https://www.bretfisher.com/docker).